Unforgiven (2000): Main event matches

-After the WWF Tag Team Championship match, Stone Cold Steve Austin continued his search of the culprit and entered Stephanie McMahon's locker room.
+After the WWF Tag Team Championship match, Stone Cold Steve Austin continued his search for the culprit and entered Stephanie McMahon's locker room.
 McMahon offered him the hat that he wore during the incident in which he was run down by a car.
 McMahon tried to convince Austin that neither she nor Triple H was the culprit.
 Austin refused to believe and left the locker room.
 In the next backstage segment, Triple H confronted the WWF Commissioner Mick Foley.
 Foley announced that he would be the special guest referee for Triple H's match with Kurt Angle, later in the night.

 The sixth match featured Eddie Guerrero defending the WWF Intercontinental Championship against Rikishi.
 Guerrero tried to escape to the locker room but his valet Chyna prevented him from escaping and threw him back into the ring.
 Rikishi began beating on Guerrero and had nearly finished him after keeping him in the position of Stink Face.
 However, as Rikishi attempted to hit the move, Chyna pulled Guerrero out of the ring.
 Rikishi confronted Chyna and Guerrero took advantage by splashing Rikishi from the top rope.
 Rikishi hit Guerrero with a Seated Senton, which he called Banzai Drop and had pinned Guerrero until Chyna interfered on Guerrero's behalf, causing Rikishi to attack Chyna.
 As a result, Rikishi was disqualified but he continued to attack Chyna by hitting her with a Savate Kick and a Banzai Drop from the second rope.

 The final match on the undercard was a No Disqualification match between Triple H and Kurt Angle.
 WWF Commissioner Mick Foley served as the special guest referee.
 Before the match began, Angle announced that it was Stephanie McMahon's birthday and led the people into singing a rendition of "Happy Birthday to You".
 McMahon came out with Triple H to manage him.
 Angle began attacking Triple H's injured ribs and focused on them.
 Triple H attempted to hit a Pedigree on Angle on the main announce table.
 However, Angle reversed it and hit a Belly to Belly Suplex on Triple H on the Spanish announce table.
 Foley offered Triple H to quit the match but Triple H opted to continue the match.
 Angle continued to injure Triple H's ribs.
 After Angle missed a Moonsault from the top rope, Triple H tried to hit a Pedigree until McMahon entered the ring and low blowed Angle, allowing Triple H to hit Angle with a Pedigree for the victory.
 After the match, Shane McMahon returned after being injured at SummerSlam and tried to blame Steve Blackman for being the attacker of Stone Cold Steve Austin.
 However, Blackman came out to prove his innocence but before he could speak, Stone Cold Steve Austin came out and performed his Stone Cold Stunner on Blackman.
 Austin and McMahon began celebrating and drinking beers until Austin gave McMahon three Stone Cold Stunners.